Banque Havilland: Controversy

+Links to Prince Andrew

+In November 2020, following reviews of emails, internal documents, and unreported regulatory filings, as well as interviews with former bank insiders, Bloomberg Businessweek reported that Prince Andrew, Duke of York had used his royal status and his role as UK trade envoy to assist David Rowland and Banque Havilland, in securing clients around the world.
+The Rowland family were among Andrew's investment advisers, and he attended the bank's official opening ceremony in July 2009.

+In November 2017, Andrew borrowed £250,000 from Banque Havilland, adding to an existing £1.25 million loan that had been "extended or increased 10 times" since 2015.
+Documents indicated that although the "credibility of the applicant" had been questioned, the loan was approved in an effort to "further business potential with the Royal Family".
+Eleven days later, in December 2017, £1.5 million was transferred from an account at Albany Reserves – controlled by the Rowland family – to Andrew's account at Banque Havilland, paying off the loan due in March 2018.

+In February 2026, The Daily Telegraph claimed that in February 2010, while trade envoy, Prince Andrew forwarded a confidential Treasury briefing about the Icelandic financial crisis to Banque Havilland chief executive Jonathan Rowland.

 2017 Qatar diplomatic crisis

 In November 2017, leaked emails purported to show that Yousef Al Otaiba, ambassador of the United Arab Emirates to the United States, had hired Banque Havilland to draw up a plan on how to start a financial war against Qatar.
 The bank has denied the allegations of overseas currency manipulation.

-In January 2023, the Financial Conduct Authority issued notices to Banque Havilland, its former London CEO, Edmund Havilland, and two other former employees for their role in the 2017 plan that targeted the financial system of Qatar.
+In January 2023, the Financial Conduct Authority issued notices to Banque Havilland, its former London CEO, Edmund Rowland, and two other former employees for their role in the 2017 plan that targeted the financial system of Qatar.
 The FCA fined Banque Havilland £10 million.
-David Rowland’s son.
-Edmund Rowland was also banned and fined £352,000.
+David Rowland’s son, Edmund Rowland was also banned and fined £352,000.
 An analyst with the bank, Vladimir Bolelyy created a presentation with “manipulative trading strategies” that aimed at devaluing the Qatari riyal.
 The watchdog censored and fined Bolelyy £14,200.
-A former senior manager at the bank, David Weller also received the FCA notice, which banned and fined him £54,000 for contributing significantly to the document prepared by the bank.
+A former senior manager at the bank, David Weller also received an FCA notice, which banned and fined him £54,000 for contributing significantly to the document prepared by the bank.
 A copy of the document, which was disseminated by Edmund Rowland and Bolelyy, was also provided to an official of the Abu Dhabi sovereign wealth fund.
 David Rowland maintained good relationship with the UAE President Mohammed bin Zayed, who was known as “The Boss” at Banque Havilland.